Back to DaveOpinion

 You Can't Stop The Future

-David Madison Stellar
+David Ljung Madison Stellar

 Disclosure: I am an employee of NVIDIA.
 The opinions in the article are my own and do not represent those of NVIDIA.